 The company began by calling together a number of prominent engineers in the area to discredit Eads plans, and eventually bought newspaper advertisements attempting to undermine public support.

-The rival company would be merged with the existing company of March of 1868, and Eads would go forward with his plans.
+The rival company would be merged with the existing company in March of 1868, and Eads would go forward with his plans.

 Despite a solid plan, the first of the difficulties occurred on the west abutment.
 Creating a watertight cofferdam proved extremely difficult due to the number of steamboat parts lying in the water.